Cabiria Andreian Cazacu: Life

 From 1951 to 1969 Andreian Cazacu held a research position at the Institute of Mathematics of the Romanian Academy, where she was a leading participant in Stoilow's seminar on complex analysis.
 She held visiting positions at the Free University of Berlin, Université libre de Bruxelles, the University of Helsinki, the University of Łódź, and Université de Moncton.

-Between 1976 and 2010 she supervised the Ph.D. thesis of 15 students.
+Between 1976 and 2010 she supervised the Ph.D. theses of 15 students.
 Andreian Cazacu was one of the main organizers of eleven editions of the Romanian-Finnish Seminar on complex analysis and potential theory, founded by Rolf Nevanlinna and Stoilow; the proceedings of four of these seminars, for which she was an editor, appeared in the Springer Lecture Notes in Mathematics series as four separate volumes.

 She died on May 22, 2018, in Bucharest and was buried at Ghencea Cemetery.

 Publications

 Andreian Cazacu wrote "approximately 100 scientific papers and six books".
 The books include: